Anshuman01000001/BetterTicTacToe-in-JAVA/README.md

 # BetterTicTacToe-in-JAVA

-This virsion of TicTacToe is made with using swing which is a huge upgrade from the last
+This version of TicTacToe is made with using swing which is a huge upgrade from the last